Special offer

 Ways employers can complete right to work checks

-Employers have the option to conduct right to work checks either in person or digitally, but both methods must comply with legal requirements.
+Organisations may conduct right to work checks in person or digitally.
+Confirm the approach against current official guidance and your organisation’s policy.
 The approach used may vary depending on the candidate’s specific circumstances.

-Implement a thorough process in your business for right to work checks and strive to remain compliant at all times.
-Here are some of the ways you as an employers and your HR team can check right to work:
+Consider establishing a clear process for right to work checks that aligns with your organisation’s policy and current official guidance.
+Here are some of the ways you and your HR team can approach right to work checks:

 Manual RTW checks